 Corresponding Members ($150.00/year)

-Corresponding Members are those who reside outside the United States or Canada, who have attained their first faculty position at a recognized institution, and have been nominated by an ANA Fellow.
+Corresponding Members are those who reside outside the United States or Canada and who have attained their first faculty position at a recognized institution.

 Corresponding Fellows ($315.00/year; $195/year for developing countries)

-Corresponding Fellows are those who reside outside the United States or Canada and who have received their first promotion at a recognized institution, have published at least 10 scientific papers in national or international journals, and have been nominated by an ANA Fellow.
+Corresponding Fellows are those who reside outside the United States or Canada and who have received their first promotion at a recognized institution and have published at least 10 scientific papers in national or international journals.
 Those who reside in a country designated by the World Bank as low and lower-middle income pay discounted dues.

 Honorary Fellows (No membership fee)